 4) Use libraries, archives, and online data sources to research media and primary arts-related material to apply research creatively to their art, critical, and curatorial productions.

-5) Investigate and draw conclusions about media arts issues and to write and communicate an intelligent and informed position on the nature of art and visual culture.
+5) Investigate and draw conclusions about media and contemporary art issues and to write and communicate an intelligent and informed position on the nature of art and visual culture.

 6) Employ professional skills and conduct in an arts organization or arts-related school or business.